By Jon Stiffler PTA/Sports Center Manager

 Research studies have shown that Medical Massage Therapy is beneficial in the treatment of multiple medical conditions.
-A Massage Therapist performs Medical Massage Therapy.
-Medical Massage Therapy specifically focuses on a specific diagnosis or sports-related injury.
-Medical Massage Therapists work directly with Physical Therapists and Physicians in coordinating a patient’s care.
+A Massage Therapist is the name of the professional who performs Medical Massage Therapy.
+JOO Medical Massage Therapy specifically focuses on a specific diagnosis or sports-related injury.
+Our Therapists work directly with Physical Therapists and Physicians in coordinating a patient’s care.
+Watch this VIDEO to learn about Medical Massage Therapy at JOI.

 Conditions Medical Massage Therapy Can Treat

 Massage helps relieve the pain that may occur with Frozen Shoulder Syndrome.
-It helps by targeting and loosening tight rotator cuff muscles that contribute to “locking” the shoulder joint down and making it a challenge to move.
-Massage is one of the most effective treatments for Frozen Shoulder Syndrome.
+It helps by targeting and loosening tight rotator cuff muscles.
+These muscles can contribute to “locking” the shoulder joint down and making it a challenge to move.
+Massage, with physical therapy, is one of the most effective treatments for Frozen Shoulder Syndrome.

 Massage is shown to promote relaxation and alleviate pain and anxiety throughout the body.